 The three boys grabbed their telescopes and bags and followed the girls out into the seventh floor corridor.
 None of them had been out of Gryffindor tower after curfew and the castle seemed very different now night had fallen.
 The corridors were now deserted and silent, apart from the sound of their footsteps and whispers, and the dim, flickering light from the lanterns made the castle seem eerie – nothing like the light, noisy, laughter filled corridors they knew.

 The girls made their way to the Astronomy tower, huddled together nervously as if something was going to jump out at them; Sirius and James didn’t help, making strange noises and making them jump in fright.
-Peter found it highly amusing, so did Abigail until she was told not to encourage them by an even more irritated Lily and Chloe.
+Peter found it highly amusing, so did Abigail until she was told not to encourage them by an even more irritated Lily and Corinne.

 They finally made it up the steep, spiral staircase of the Astronomy tower and pushed open the door at the top.
 Professor Sinistra was there to meet them, and several Hufflepuff students were already setting up their telescopes.